 These cute loose fishtail braids have so much volume.
 The micro crimped texture was added to the roots.
 Then after braiding, the hair was pulled and fanned to create the maximum thickness.
 The result is the soft, romantic look.

 Crimping all of the hair will result in a thicker braid with a cool-girl, modern vibe.
 Work in four or five sections to make it easier to manage.
 Do not brush your hair when braiding and styling it into this updo.

 #10: Crimped Bubble Braid

 If you want to know how to style crimped hair, don’t limit yourself to banal tricks and tactics.
 This unusual look starts off with a french braid in the front and then devolves into a loose bubble braid with each section wrapped to create poofs.
 Girls with long hair should definitely get creative.

 #11: Colorful Crimped Bob

 Crimping hair is an easy way to add extra style to a carefree look.
 For those with fun, lighthearted personalities, this is a must-try.
-Here, only certain sections of the hair have been treated with a crimping iron to create accents that stand out.
+Here, only certain sections of short hair have been treated with a crimping iron to create wavy accents that stand out.

-If you want to achieve a wild look without a crimper, that’s doable.
-Starting with naturally wavy hair, simply add face-framing micro-braids and leave in for a few hours (or run over them with a straightener).
+If you want to achieve a no-heat wild look without a crimper and other hot styling tools, that’s doable.
+Starting with your naturally wavy hair, simply add face-framing micro-braids and leave in for a few hours (or run over them with a straightener).
 If your hair is straight, do a combination of super tiny braids and larger braids for a mix of textures.